Bloomberg L.P.: Bloomberg News

 Bloomberg News was co-founded by Michael Bloomberg and Matthew Winkler in 1990, to deliver financial news reporting to Bloomberg terminal subscribers.
 In 2000, Bloomberg News included more than 2,300 editors and reporters in 100 countries.
 Content produced by Bloomberg News is disseminated through the Bloomberg terminal, Bloomberg Television, Bloomberg Radio, Bloomberg Businessweek, Bloomberg Markets and Bloomberg.com.
 Since 2015, John Micklethwait has served as editor-in-chief.

 Bloomberg Radio

 Bloomberg Television

 Bloomberg Television, a service of Bloomberg News, is a 24-hour financial news television network.
 It was introduced in 1994, as a subscription service transmitted on satellite television provider DirecTV, 13 hours a day, 7 days a week.
 The network has taken over the channel space of the-defunct Financial News Network and hired most of the former FNN employees.
-Soon after, the network entered the cable television market and by 2000, Bloomberg's 24-hour news programming was being aired to 200 million households.
-Justin B. Smith serves as CEO of Bloomberg Multimedia Group which includes Bloomberg Radio, Bloomberg Television and online components of Bloomberg's multimedia offerings.
+Soon after, the network entered the cable television market and by 2000, Bloomberg's 24-hour news programming was available to 200 million households.
+Justin B. Smith is CEO of Bloomberg Multimedia Group which includes Bloomberg Radio, Bloomberg Television and online components of Bloomberg's multimedia offerings.